BioPAL/governance/governance.md

 of the Steering Council (see below) and may delegate his/her authority on a particular decision or set of decisions to any other Council member or ESA employee at his/her discretion.

-To become eligible to be BDFL an individual must be either an ESA employee, be recommended by the BIOMASS mission manager, or be appointed as successor by a current BDFL, in which case it is expected that the
+To become eligible to be BDFL an individual must be the BIOMASS Data Quality Manager, Mission Manager, PDGS Manager or Science Manager, and be recommended by the BIOMASS Mission Manager, or be appointed as successor by a current BDFL.
-Steering Council would be consulted on this decision.
-If a BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the BIOMASS mission manager.
-While the Steering Council and BIOMASS mission manager will work together closely on the BDFL selection process, the BIOMASS mission manager will make the final decision and appoint a BDFL successor.
+If a BDFL is unable to appoint a successor, the BIOMASS mission manager will make the final decision and appoint a BDFL successor.

 ### The Steering Council